-Please follow this link to see the Powerpoint presentation from the November Parents' Curriculum Sessions.
+Please follow this link to see a Powerpoint presentation which was shown at a Parents' Curriculum Sessions.

 Crofton Junior School has seen the implementation of Growth Mindset, where the theories of DR Carol Dweck have been introduced to staff and pupils.
 Here pupils are nurtured to have a positive attitude towards their learning and where they strive to make good progress and be successful.
 Consequently, instilling all our pupils with 'growth mindsets' has become a key priority for our school since September 2017.

 We want all our pupils to relish challenges, embrace their mistakes as part of the learning process, value the importance of effort, respond carefully to feedback and take inspiration from others.
 This will help them to achieve, not only with us, but also in their future lives as adults.